 Organizations like Attack Poverty rely on people like CES Pasadena Operations Manager Robert Stevens and organizations like Brotherhood to help them in their mission to serve communities, and City Electric Supply couldn’t be happier to be a part of it.

 “Companies like City Electric Supply help when we need collaborative efforts to help a community,” said Cadis.
 “It’s neat to know one of your employees volunteers.”

-As an active volunteer, Stevens looks forward to taking advantage of the CES Cares programs that encourage employees to give back to their communities.
+As an active volunteer in Pasadena, Stevens looks forward to taking advantage of the CES Cares programs that encourage employees to give back to their communities.

 “CES Cares is so proud of what Robert’s doing to help his community,” commented CES Cares Social Impact Manager Karen Gray.
 “We like to show support with our Dollars for Doers program by rewarding volunteers for their time.
 You just have to log a minimum of 10 hours on the CES Cares website, and CES will award you $100 to donate to the charity of your choice.”

 Socially Distanced Food Drive

 And Stevens has recently done something that could help him log those next 10 hours, the reason he, Brotherhood, and Attack Poverty had August 22 circled on their calendars.

 On August 22, from 10:00 a.m. to noon, they all gathered at Katy Taylor High School to give out food to more than 500 families — approximately 1,500 people — and they made sure it was as safe as possible for everyone involved.

 “Masks, gloves, social distancing,” were Hall’s own words.

 People pulled up to tents and received two weeks’ worth of groceries for free.